 Abstract

 Microtubules (MTs) are dynamically instable polar biopolymers switching between periods of polymerization and depolymerization.
 In presence of MT-crosslinking proteins, MTs form overlaps and self-assemble reversibly into complex indispensable networks, such as the bipolar mitotic spindle.
 Differential regulation of MT stability in parallel and antiparallel overlaps is essential for the integrity of these networks.
 Diffusible MT crosslinkers of the Ase1/MAP65/PRC1 family associate with different affinities with parallel and antiparallel overlaps providing a basis for this differential regulation.
 How Ase1 regulates MT stability in parallel and antiparallel bundles is however unknown.
-Here, we show that Ase1 selectively promotes antiparallel MT overlap longevity, without changing the short-lived dynamics of parallel and single MTs.
-In antiparallel overlaps only, Ase1 hinders depolymerization and accelerates rescues, which results in increased MT lifetimes.
-We also observed Ase1 accumulating at the retracting ends of depolymerizing MTs, concomitant with slower depolymerization, for crosslinked MTs as well as single MTs.
+Here, we show that Ase1 selectively promotes antiparallel MT overlap longevity, predominantly by selectively accelerating rescues.
+We also observed Ase1 accumulating at the retracting ends of depolymerizing MTs, concomitant with slower depolymerization, for crosslinked MTs as well as isolated MTs.
 Theoretically, assuming that Ase1 hinders detachment of tubulin subunits is sufficient to enrich Ase1 at MT ends.
 A mathematical model built on this idea shows good agreement with the experiments.
-We propose that differential regulation of MT dynamics by Ase1 contributes to mitotic spindle assembly by specifically stabilizing antiparallel overlaps in the midzone, compared to parallel overlaps or single MTs.
+We propose that differential regulation of MT dynamics by Ase1 contributes to mitotic spindle assembly by specifically stabilizing antiparallel overlaps in the midzone, compared to parallel overlaps or isolated MTs.

 Introduction